christianpflugradt/virtuallet/README.md

 * whitespace sensitive languages like Python have an advantage in non-whitespace character verbosity because whitespace characters used to make blocks are excluded from the verbosity calculation
 * CamelCaseImplementations have an advantage over snake_case_implementations because they need fewer letters
-* language features are not equally spread; there are a lot of functions for example but no inheritance at all
+* language features are not equally spread, e.g.: there are a lot of functions for example but no inheritance at all

 ### Lines of Code Verbosity